-The deal comes after the CQC raised concerns earlier this month that Allied Healthcare, one of the biggest home care providers in England, might not be able to operate after November 30.
+The deal comes after the CQC raised concerns that Allied Healthcare, one of the biggest home care providers in England, might not be able to operate after November 30.

 The regulator said the company had not given “adequate assurance” of funding past this date and warned of a credible risk of disruption to services.